naykel76/2703_assignment2/public/docs/assignment_2.md

 11. [x] When restaurant users add a dish, s/he can upload a photo for that dish.
 This photo will be displayed when this dish displayed.

-12. [ ] In addition to requirement 6 (single purchase), consumers can add multiple dishes to a cart, see the contents in the cart, the cost of this cart (the sum of all dishes), remove any unwanted dishes, before purchasing these dishes.
-Once purchased, the cart will be emptied.
+12. -   [ ] In addition to requirement 6 (single purchase), consumers can add multiple dishes to a cart,
+    -   [ ] see the contents in the cart, the cost of this cart (the sum of all dishes),
+    -   [ ] remove any unwanted dishes, before purchasing these dishes.
+    -   [x] Once purchased, the cart will be emptied.

-12) [ ] There is a page which lists the top 5 most popular (most ordered) dishes in the last 30 days.
+1)  [ ] There is a page which lists the top 5 most popular (most ordered) dishes in the last 30 days.

-13) [ ] Restaurants can view a statistic page which shows the sales statics for that restaurant.
+2)  [ ] Restaurants can view a statistic page which shows the sales statics for that restaurant.
 This page shows:
         a.
 The total amount of sales (in dollar value) made by this restaurant.
         b.
 The weekly sales total (in dollar value) for the last 12 weeks, i.e. there should be a sales total for each of the last 12 weeks.

-14) [ ] There is another user type called administrator.
+3)  [ ] There is another user type called administrator.
 There is only 1 administrator which is created through seeder.
 The purpose of administrator is to approve new restaurant (users).
 After a new restaurant user (account) is registered, s/he cannot add/remove dishes from his/her restaurant until this account is approved by the administrator.
 There is a page where the administrator can go to see a list of new restaurant accounts that require approval, and to approve these accounts.

 Server-side input validation must be implemented.
 For the purpose of this assignment, client-side input validation should NOT be implemented so we can test your server-side validation.
 Hint: If you are not able to properly implement user registration of different user types, you can still seed the users, restaurants, and dishes so you can implement other functionalities.